gemc/home/_documentation/physicsDocs/physics.md

  The option can be composed by:

 - The main geant4 module (mandatory field).
 For example: **QGSP_BIC**
-- Optional: a replacement for the default electro-magnetic physics list, specified by adding its code
+- Optional: a replacement for the default electromagnetic physics list, specified by adding its code
 - Optional: physics constructor(s) can be added using the **+** sign

 <br/>